 A designee may pick up a blank vote-by-mail ballot for another voter.
 An example of this would be a voter who planned on voting on Election Day but is unexpectedly in the hospital.
 A family member can pick up their ballot, with certain restrictions.
 The designee is limited to picking up the following blank ballots (besides his or her own ballot):

 - Ballots for two other voters (that do not fall in the categories below).

 - One ballot for any member of his or her immediate family: spouse, parent, child, grandparent or sibling or spouse’s parent, grandparent or sibling.

 *** Immediate family now includes grandchildren, who may also pick up a ballot for their family member.
 The law was changed in the 2021 Legislative Session, please refer to Senate Bill 90 for more details. ***

 A designee can pick up a ballot for another voter only within the 9-day period before Election Day and on Election Day.
 The designee must have a written, signed authorization from the voter in order to pick up their ballot and present photo ID.

 Quick facts about mail ballot voting:

-- Florida has been a no-excuse absentee state for almost 20 years.
+- Florida has been a no-excuse absentee state for 20 years.
 The Legislature passed this law following the 2000 recount.